swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ### Use custom parsers in regex builders and `RegexProtocol` algorithms

-We want to extend string processing to types from outside the standard library, so that one can use custom parsers with the string processing algorithms and incorporate custom parsers in regex builders seamlessly.
+We propose a mechanism for types outside the standard library to participate in string processing algorithms, allowing custom parsers to intermix with regex builders seamlessly.

 Consider parsing an HTTP header to capture the date field as a `Date` type: